 Another benefit is that its deflection temperature rises from 170°F to 500°F.In simpler words: The glass fibres combined with nylon protects the grill’s body from repeated impact.
 So, if your kids are running around and accidently hit the grill with something heavy, there won’t be any dents in it.

 Open Cart Design – The Bottom Shelf

-Weber provides one of these brushes and you can easily get it from their website.
+Weber provides one of these brushes and you can easily get it online.
 The reason why I recommend using this brush is because it has been specifically created to prevent any scratch marks on the grates.